shader-slang/slang/docs/user-guide/a1-06-spirv-target-specifics.md

 ```
 However, this results in a more complicated access pattern to the elements in a matrix, because `v[i]` will no longer correspond to a vector natively when emitted to SPIR-V.

-Another way to put, Slang treats column as row and row as column when targeting GLSL or SPIR-V, although SPIR-V and GLSL use Column-major matrix.
-This is same to [how DXC handles a matrix when emitting SPIR-V](https://github.com/Microsoft/DirectXShaderCompiler/blob/main/docs/SPIR-V.rst#appendix-a-matrix-representation).
+Another way to put, Slang treats column as row and row as column when targeting GLSL or SPIR-V. This is same to [how DXC handles a matrix when emitting SPIR-V](https://github.com/Microsoft/DirectXShaderCompiler/blob/main/docs/SPIR-V.rst#appendix-a-matrix-representation).

-Due to the swap of row and column, the matrix multiplication needs to be performed little differently.
+Due to the swap of row and column in terminology, the matrix multiplication needs to be performed little differently.
 Slang translates a matrix multiplication, `mul(mat1, mat2)`, to `transpose(mul(transpose(mat2), transpose(mat1)))` when targeting SPIR-V.

 Note that the matrix translation explained above is orthogoal to the memory layout of a matrix.
 The memory layout is related to how CPU places matrix values in the memory and how GPU reads them.
 It is like how `std140` or `std430` works.
 DXC by default uses `column_major` memory layout and Slang uses row-major memory layout.
 For more information about the matrix memory layout, please see [a1-01-matrix-layout](a1-01-matrix-layout.md).